ayushi7rawat/Blogs-Backup/ckke2qdim01at00s1dbfu0bmy.md

 Hello world!

-In this Blog article, we will learn how to **Generate Wiki Summary.** We will see the implementation in Python.
+In this Blog article, we will learn how to **Draw Indian Flag.** We will see the implementation in Python.

 [Check out the Repository for Ultimate Resource in python](https://github.com/ayushi7rawat/Ultimate-Python-Resource-Hub).
 Drop a star if you find it useful!
 Got anything to add?
 Open a PR on the same!